vitalets/playwright-bdd/docs/guides/env-variables.md

 # Env variables

-To pass environment variables to both Playwright and Playwright-bdd, you can use `cross-env-shell` command from [cross-env](https://github.com/kentcdodds/cross-env?tab=readme-ov-file#cross-env-vs-cross-env-shell) package:
+To pass environment variables to both Playwright and Playwright-BDD, you can use `cross-env-shell` command from [cross-env](https://github.com/kentcdodds/cross-env?tab=readme-ov-file#cross-env-vs-cross-env-shell) package:

 ```